Connecticut Family Survey: What Parents Are Saying About Child Care, Housing, and More

 The Connecticut RAPID Survey Team

-The Connecticut RAPID survey, funded by The Connecticut Project, is the work of a collaborative team directed by Courtney Parkerson.
+The Connecticut RAPID Survey, funded by The Connecticut Project, is the work of a collaborative team directed by Courtney Parkerson.

 The Connecticut RAPID Survey work is guided by an advisory committee consisting of: